11. Matrices and Other Arraysļ

 ## Categories: 0, 1

-Note that we are still using the show method of the parent class.
+We still used the show method of the parent class.

 For example: